 You can find out more advantages of the decentralized ventilation system for your building project in our guide.

 The high heat capacity of ceramics enables heat recovery from 80% to over 93%.
 The dirt-repellent surface is also suitable for hygienic ventilation requirements and is easy to clean.
 For this reason, the ceramic version has become the standard over the aluminum version.

 Advantages over recuperative heat recovery from ventilation systems:

-Note: Decentralized fans with ceramic heat accumulators are also suitable for summer operation.
+Note: Decentralized fans with ceramic heat storage are also suitable for summer operation.
 The principle of heat recovery with a solid also works in the opposite temperature constellation.
-When the outside air is particularly warm in summer, the ceramic heat storage acts as a thermal barrier and keeps the interior cooler for longer.
+When the outside air is particularly warm in summer, the ceramic heat accumulator acts like a thermal barrier and keeps the interior cooler for longer.

 Heat recovery in industrial ventilation: rotary heat exchangers

 In contrast to ventilation systems with a fixed heat exchanger, the circular storage mass in rotary heat exchangers moves “rotating” around an axis.
 On one of these sides, warm exhaust air is fed through a duct onto the rotating disk, which heats up as a result.
 During the rotary movement, the pane is then guided over the supply air duct on the other side with a time delay.
 The cooler supply air flows in there, absorbs the thermal energy of the rotating disk and is then heated and fed into the building.
 The rotating disk consequently cools down again and can therefore again absorb thermal energy from the exhaust air in the further rotation.